doostee/they-voted-how/README.md

 ## Before Hackathon
 * Need to get basic project setup.
 * Get District Mapper API with correct data sets.
 * Find source of issues and vote counts.
-(I guess for Houston this i sin the City Council meeting minutes)
+(I guess for Houston this is in the City Council meeting minutes)
 * Figure out how to parse voting data
 * Get build system up.